syngenta/acai-docs/alc/docs/node/apigateway/router/setup.md

 ### 3. Configure the Endpoint File

-Every endpoint file should contain a function with matches an [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) in lower case.
+Every endpoint file should contain a function which matches an [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) in lower case.
 Most common are `post`, `get`, `put`, `patch`, `delete`, but this library does support custom methods, if you so choose.
 As long as the method of the request matches the function name, it will work.

 ```js
 exports.post = async (request, response) => {